gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 > **NOTE:** The Fetch button doesn't work yet, but we will fix that later in this lab.

+Press CTRL-C at this point to stop the execution of the Vert.x process.

 **3. Add a simple REST Handler**

 Now let's add a simple rest service.
 Replace the `//TODO: Create hello router` marker with this code to